mamuz/PhpDependencyAnalysis/README.md

 ## Installation

-For creating graphs [`GraphViz`](http://www.graphviz.org/) is required on your machine, which is a open source graph visualization software and available for the most platforms.
+For creating graphs [`GraphViz`](http://www.graphviz.org/) is required on your machine, which is an open source graph visualization software and available for the most platforms.

 After installing [`GraphViz`](http://www.graphviz.org/) the recommended way to install [`mamuz/php-dependency-analysis`](https://packagist.org/packages/mamuz/php-dependency-analysis) is through